Skip to main content

 Add and connect an Opus Agent task

-Click the + button in the builder and add an Opus Agent task.
-Draw an edge from the Workflow Input task to the Opus Agent task to establish the data flow.Configure the agent:
+Click the + button in the Builder and add an Opus Agent task.
+Draw an edge from the Workflow Input task to the Opus Agent task to establish the data flow.Once the edge is drawn, the input for the Opus Agent task is automatically set to document_text from the previous step.

 Edges define both data dependencies and execution order.
 A task only runs when all upstream dependencies have completed successfully.